cast-org/figuration/site/4.1/widgets/dropdown.md

 ### Options

 Options can be passed via data attributes or JavaScript.
 For data attributes, append the option name to `data-cfw-dropdown`, as in `data-cfw-dropdown-backlink="true"`.
+Make sure to change the case type of the option name from camelCase to kebab-case when passing the options via data attributes.
+For example, instead of using `data-cfw-dropdown-autoClose="false"`, use `data-cfw-dropdown-auto-close="false"`.

 <div class="table-scroll">
   <table class="table table-bordered table-striped">